PaulMcMillan-Astro/GalPot/README.md

 It should all compile (including the library required for the Python wrapper) if you run make.

-The potentials provided in pot/ are primarily from McMillan (2017), but also from Piffl et al (2014), McMillan (2011) and Dehnen & Binney (1998).
+The potentials provided in pot/ are primarily from McMillan (2017), but also from Gaia Collaboration, Recio-Blanco et al (2022), Piffl et al (2014), McMillan (2011) and Dehnen & Binney (1998).
 See pot/README for details.
 Note that the naming convention for the McMillan (2017) potentials is slightly muddled because the paper and code were originally made available in 2016 (not 2017).

 It is under the GNU General Public Licence (GPL).